davidcrumpton/buffy/README.md

 ## 🎮 Gameplay Overview

-- Each turn, Buffy selects a random tool to clean a tooth.
+- Each turn, Buffy selects a random tool to clean a fang.
-- You must choose which tooth to clean based on its condition and the tool's effectiveness.
+- The game rotates through each fang and you choose which tooth to clean based on its condition and the tool's effectiveness.
 - The game ends when:
   - All teeth are cleaned successfully.
   - You run out of fluoride.